Vince-C9/HFS-CommunityPost/README.md

  - Inline error handling.
  - Feature tests for fail cases, not just success cases.
 EG 'it doesnt let a user delete someone elses comment'.
  - Role based permissions and/or policies to handle ownership rather than form requests.
+ - Finalise implementation of containerised 'production ready' vue platform rather than running the dev version.